Sujalk63/Excel-Record-Automation-using-Python-Scripts/README.md

 # Excel Record Automation using Python Scripts

 ## 📌 Project Overview
 This project automates the process of linking employee-specific `.docx` files to their corresponding records in an Excel sheet.
-By matching **GPN (Global Personal Number)** and **Name** fields, the script dynamically generates hyperlinks that directly point to the correct documents located in a designated directory.
+By matching **Unique Number** and **Name** fields, the script dynamically generates hyperlinks that directly point to the correct documents located in a designated directory.

 The tool is designed to minimize manual work, enhance data accessibility, and ensure document consistency — ideal for HR teams, operations departments, or any environment dealing with large-scale employee documentation.